w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

 Build on [Foundation Module 6: Understanding and Involving Users](/curricula/foundation-modules/understanding-and-involving-users/).
 Research strategies that people with disabilities use to interact with information presented in tables.
-For example, through textual descriptions, through graphical representation of the table's contents, by splitting a complex table into several simpler tables, and by splitting the information in the table into individual lists.
+For example, through textual descriptions, through graphical representation of the table contents, by splitting a complex table into several simpler tables, and by splitting the information in the table into individual lists.

 #### Learning Outcomes for Topic